spiced-academy/eda-project/README.md

     ```
 ### **`WindowsOS`** type the following commands :

-- `Step_1:` Update Chocolatey and install Node by following commands:
-    ```sh
-    choco upgrade chocolatey
-    choco install nodejs
-    ```

-- `Step_2:` Install the virtual environment and the required packages by following commands.
+- Install the virtual environment and the required packages by following commands.

    For `PowerShell` CLI :